CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ///

 ### `<BaseModel>`
-`<BaseModel>` response type refers to unpacking JSON representation of a response to the constructor of a subclass of `BaseModel` from `pydantic`.
+`<BaseModel>` response type refers to unpacking JSON representation of the response to the constructor of a subclass of `BaseModel` from `pydantic`.
 This means:

 1) If response is represented as a dictionary, like that: